Ask Keri: Faux meat burgers are having a major moment, but are Impossible Burgers healthy? Are Beyond Burgers healthy?

 Impossible Burgers and Beyond Burgers: The Nutrition Facts

 From a numbers perspective, both of these burgers look pretty good.
-The patties come in at under 300 calories and contain about 20 grams of protein, which is comparable to a beef burger.
+The patties come in at under 300 calories per serving and contain under 20 grams of protein, which is comparable to a beef burger.
 They also both deliver important vitamins and minerals.
-The one caveat is that each burger contains almost 400g of sodium, which could be up to four times what you’ll get in a beef burger (although you may shake salt onto it!).
+The one caveat is that each burger contains almost 400 mg of sodium, which could be up to four times what you’ll get in a beef burger (although you may shake salt onto it!).

 So, that all sounds fine, but here’s where things get tricky: the ingredient lists.

-First, the Impossible Burger: Water, Soy Protein Concentrate, Coconut Oil, Sunflower Oil, Natural Flavors, 2% or less of: Potato Protein, Methylcellulose, Yeast Extract, Cultured Dextrose, Food Starch Modified, Soy Leghemoglobin, Salt, Soy Protein Isolate, Mixed Tocopherols (Vitamin E), Zinc Gluconate, Thiamine Hydrochloride (Vitamin B1), Sodium Ascorbate (Vitamin C), Niacin, Pyridoxine Hydrochloride (Vitamin B6), Riboflavin (Vitamin B2), Vitamin B12.
+Impossible Burger ingredients: Water, Soy Protein Concentrate, Coconut Oil, Sunflower Oil, Natural Flavors, 2% or less of: Potato Protein, Methylcellulose, Yeast Extract, Cultured Dextrose, Food Starch Modified, Soy Leghemoglobin, Salt, Soy Protein Isolate, Mixed Tocopherols (Vitamin E), Zinc Gluconate, Thiamine Hydrochloride (Vitamin B1), Sodium Ascorbate (Vitamin C), Niacin, Pyridoxine Hydrochloride (Vitamin B6), Riboflavin (Vitamin B2), Vitamin B12.

 As you can see, it’s a long list.
 Let’s start with the main ingredient: soy protein concentrate.
 I agree with the company that soybeans are inherently healthy, but this is not the same thing as smushing some soybeans into a patty.
-Soy protein concentrate is heavily processed, which means your body processes it differently and many of the components of the raw food are lost.
+Soy protein concentrate is heavily processed, which means your body processes it differently, and many of the healthy components of the raw food are lost.
 For instance, soybeans naturally contain lots of micronutrients, but you’ll notice that Impossible had to fortify the burger with vitamins and minerals as those nutrients were lost in the processing.
 Also, the burger is made from genetically-modified soy, and the ingredient that makes the burger “bleed” (which the FDA has approved as safe) is made using a genetically engineered yeast, which you should know if you prefer to avoid GMOs.

-Impossible also says they screen the soy for pesticide residue and that it doesn’t contain any, except a non-profit recently tested the burgers and found they contained glyphosate, a known carcinogen associated with increased cancer risk.
+Impossible also says they screen the soy for pesticide residue and that it doesn’t contain any.
+The thing is, a non-profit recently tested the burgers and found they contained glyphosate, a known carcinogen associated with increased cancer risk.
 (The level detected is considered safe by the EPA, but I still don’t like it.)
 From an environmental perspective, GMO soybeans are grown in extractive agricultural systems that are heavily dependent on chemical use.
 Glyphosate doesn’t only end up in the final food, it also pollutes soil and waterways.

-Now, the Beyond Burger: Water, Pea Protein Isolate, Expeller-Pressed Canola Oil, Refined Coconut Oil, Contains 2% or less of the following: Cellulose from Bamboo, Methylcellulose, Potato Starch, Natural Flavor, Maltodextrin, Yeast Extract, Salt, Sunflower Oil, Vegetable Glycerin, Dried Yeast, Gum Arabic, Citrus Extract (to protect quality), Ascorbic Acid (to maintain color), Beet Juice Extract (for color), Acetic Acid, Succinic Acid, Modified Food Starch, Annatto (for color).
+Beyond Burger ingredients: Water, Pea Protein Isolate, Expeller-Pressed Canola Oil, Refined Coconut Oil, Contains 2% or less of the following: Cellulose from Bamboo, Methylcellulose, Potato Starch, Natural Flavor, Maltodextrin, Yeast Extract, Salt, Sunflower Oil, Vegetable Glycerin, Dried Yeast, Gum Arabic, Citrus Extract (to protect quality), Ascorbic Acid (to maintain color), Beet Juice Extract (for color), Acetic Acid, Succinic Acid, Modified Food Starch, Annatto (for color).

-The list looks pretty similar to the Impossible Burger, right, with the main difference being the protein source is pea instead of soy.
+The list looks pretty similar to the Impossible Burger, right?
+The main difference is the protein source is peas instead of soy.
 It’s still an isolate, so the processing issue applies in the same way.
 And “natural flavor” is one of those ingredients that’s a total mystery.
 Beyond doesn’t use organic ingredients, either, but it is non-GMO.

 The Bottom Line

-Okay, if I’m choosing between the two, I’d choose Beyond Meat to avoid the whole soy-glyphosate issue.
+If I’m choosing between the two faux burgers, I’d choose Beyond Meat to avoid the whole soy-glyphosate issue.
 But, then again, I personally would go for a veggie burger or grass-fed burger.

 Overall, are these burgers better for your health and the environment than commodity beef burgers (AKA a typical fast food or frozen grocery store burger)?
 Like I said, it’s a toss up of two evils.
 That’s because raising cows in massive grain feedlots results in beef that contains unhealthy fats, extra hormones and antibiotics and leads to disastrous environmental issues.
-(Cows that eat grain also just use a lot of resources up.)
-So if the choice is between beef or Beyond Meat at Carl’s Jr., I’d choose Beyond Meat.
+(Cows that eat grain also just use up a lot of resources.)
+So if the choice is between commodity feedlot beef or Beyond Meat at Carl’s Jr., I’d say they’re both unhealthy for you.

-Too much meat is bad for your health and the planet, but I support eating a little bit of good meat if it works for your body, lifestyle and values.
-I’d recommend only eating burgers once in a while, and when you do, buying organic, grass-fed beef and serving those patties alongside fresh, unprocessed vegetables in the form of a corn-tomato salad and a crunchy slaw.
+Overdoing meat of any kind is unhealthy, but I support eating a little bit of good meat if it works for your body, lifestyle and values.
+When eating burgers, buy organic, grass-fed beef and serve those patties alongside fresh, unprocessed vegetables in the form of a corn-tomato salad and a crunchy slaw.
 Better yet, substitute a veggie-based burger like a black bean burger for a few of those beef burgers.
 That sounds more delicious than “methylcellulose,” right?